 Ggwd yr Eira Waterfall

-Carpeted in a blanket of auburn leaves, this woodland walk reveals the beautiful waterfall of Sgwd yr Eira.
+Carpeted in a blanket of auburn leaves, this woodland walk reveals the beautiful waterfall of Sgwd yr Eira and offers one of the most beautiful places in Wales to visit.
 If you are feeling particularly energetic, you can extend the route by taking in the four falls walk.
 In autumn, the already spectacular backdrop comes to life with colour making this route even more picturesque.

 The most beautiful cottages in Wales